 In developing reporting requirements, it would be important to create synergies with other MEAs reporting system, such as the one in UNFCCC and the biennial transparency Reports under the Paris Agreement.
-For example, the required reporting system should be technically similar to the reporting systems found in other MEAs, especially those sharing common targets, indicators or commitments.
-The adoption of common reporting tables has already been considered in the context of climate change reporting.
-In establishing reporting requirements, it would also be important to consider the different role advanced economies and lesser advanced economies play in contributing to resource overexploitation.
+For example, the required reporting system should be technically similar to the reporting systems found in other MEAs, especially those sharing

 &lt;sup>125 International Resource Panel, 'Assessing Global Resource Use: A Systems Approach to Resource Efficiency and Pollution Reduction' (United Nations Environment Programme 2017).
-UNEP 2014.